migratetoflarum/lab.migratetoflarum.com/README.md

 ProxyPass / http://127.0.0.1:8000/showcase/
 ```

+## External services

+The lab does not call any external API, but it uses some external services through offline databases.

+### Public Suffix List

+The list is automatically synced from https://github.com/publicsuffix/list using the `update-public-suffix-list` scheduled command.

+### IP geolocation

+IP geolocation uses DB-IP Free dataset.

+To use, download the latest file, extract and place at the following locations:

+- https://db-ip.com/db/download/ip-to-asn-lite to `storage/app/dbip-asn-lite.mmdb`
+- https://db-ip.com/db/download/ip-to-country-lite to `storage/app/dbip-country-lite.mmdb`

 ## A MigrateToFlarum service

 This is a free service by MigrateToFlarum, an online forum migration tool (launching soon).